Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: Williamsburg

 If you haven’t yet visited this gem along the East River in Williamsburg, now is your time to do so.
-This sweet location has been transformed from the former Domino Sugar Refinery to the latest play spot for kids.
+This delightful location has been transformed from the former Domino Sugar Refinery to the latest New York Water Playgrounds for Kids.

 Brooklyn Bridge Park Pier 6 Water Lab